Broad Cytokine and Toxin Reduction

 Localized inflammation is a normal response to injury or infection, and helps to bring blood cells, oxygen and nutrients to the affected area to assist in the healing process.
 However, the body’s immune system frequently overreacts in response to life-threatening conditions such as sepsis and infection, trauma, burn injury, severe lung injury, liver failure, pancreatitis, influenza, cytokine release syndrome, and many others.
 This overreaction can lead to the production of a massive excess of inflammatory mediators, particularly cytokines, which is often called a “cytokine storm”.
 Cytokines are a class of more than one hundred different small proteins that normally help to stimulate and regulate the immune response to help the body cope with injury and infection and include the family of interleukins, interferons, tumor necrosis factor, and many others.

-Cytokine storm is toxic to the body, driving severe generalized inflammation (often called SIRS, or a systemic inflammatory response syndrome) and a cascade of pathophysiologic changes in the body that cause cell death, organ failure and often death of the patient.
+Cytokine storm is toxic to the body, driving severe generalized inflammation and a cascade of pathophysiologic changes in the body that cause cell death, organ failure and often death of the patient.
+Shock, respiratory failure, and kidney failure are common examples of organ failure in critically ill patients.
 Reduction of cytokine storm has the potential to limit this cascade of events, thereby helping to mitigate organ injury, while reducing the severity of illness, and helping patients to recover and survive.
-Until recently, however, there were no effective ways to reduce cytokine storm broadly.
+Until recently, there were no effective ways to reduce cytokine storm broadly.

-CytoSorb® – Removing the Fuel to the Fire of Inflammation
+CytoSorb® – Reducing the Fuel to the Fire of Inflammation

-CytoSorb® is a best-in-class extracorporeal cytokine adsorber, approved in the European Union and broadly indicated for use in any clinical situation where cytokines are elevated.
-CytoSorb® not only targets the reduction of circulating cytokines, but can remove bacterial toxins, free hemoglobin, bilirubin, myoglobin, activated complement, and a host of other inflammatory mediators in whole blood that can drive an uncontrolled, deadly systemic inflammatory response syndrome (SIRS) that is often seen during critical illnesses treated in the ICU.
-Because of this, CytoSorb® represents a potentially major advance in the control of deadly inflammation in critically-ill patients and those undergoing complex cardiac surgery.
+CytoSorb is approved in the European Union as an extracorporeal cytokine adsorber to reduce circulating cytokines in the bloodstream, and is broadly indicated for use in clinical situations where cytokines are elevated.
+In preliminary pre-clinical and/or clinical studies, CytoSorb has also demonstrated the ability to reduce bacterial toxins, free hemoglobin, bilirubin, myoglobin, activated complement, and a host of other inflammatory mediators in whole blood that are often associated with critical illnesses treated in the ICU.
+Because of this, CytoSorb represents a potentially important advance in the control of deadly inflammation in critically-ill patients and those undergoing complex cardiac surgery.

 CytoSorb® in Cardiopulmonary Bypass (CPB) during Cardiac Surgery